-Interi decorates fragment artifacts with minerals, precious gems, fossil agate coral, and fossil shells -- creating a piece that appears to have evolved together over time.
+Interi restores and transforms fragment artifacts with minerals, precious gems, fossil agate coral, and fossil shells -- creating a piece that appears to have evolved together over time.
 Interpreting the past to create a piece entirely original, evolving in its own right.

 Fragment Creations are 16th to 18th-century artifacts that have fallen into disuse.
 Once works of art that adorned churches throughout Europe, these antiquities have been taken away from their original context and changed their significance.
 The fragments are decorated with precious gems, baroque pearls, fossil agate coral, and minerals, bringing into existence a contemporary work of old and new.